TejshreeYeole/TrendingKotlin/README.md

 # TrendingKotlin
-This project gives information about trending kotlin projects on github
+This Android project gives information about trending kotlin projects on github with some info about the project,its creator,description fork info,star info etc